cvick32/z3.rs/README.md

 # TODOs

-- [] computing interpolants
+- [ ] computing interpolants
-- [] ranking violations that egg finds
+- [ ] ranking violations that egg finds
   - always prefer read terms?
   - only apply rewrites that fall into a particular vocabulary
-- [] remove let statements when VMTModel is built so that we don't have to call LetExtract so much
+- [ ] remove let statements when VMTModel is built so that we don't have to call LetExtract so much
-- [] fix 2dim benchmark with arrays of arrays
+- [ ] fix 2dim benchmark with arrays of arrays
+- [ ] move benchmarks to using `cargo bench`
+- [ ] proper error handling